Guide d'audit et de mise en œuvre des Normes Universelles de Gestion de la Performance Sociale et Environnementale

 Field examples / Guidance for implementation

-Definition: Transactional data: data that is generated from the clients transacting--loans requested, approved, loan amounts, repayments, savings account openings, savings account withdrawals/deposits, savings balances, etc.
+Transactional data is generated from the clients transacting like loans requested, approved, loan amounts, repayments, savings account openings, savings account withdrawals/deposits, savings balances, etc.

 Resources for indicator 3.A.2.1